sadiyakpr/Super-Store-Performance-Analysis-Using-Power-BI/README.md

 # Insights

-A single-page report was created on Power BI Desktop & it was then published to Power BI Service.
+A dual-page report was created on Power BI Desktop & it was then published to Power BI Service.

 The following inferences can be drawn from the dashboard,